 As I already have mentioned, Pui Chingri Ghonto is a Bengali style Mishmash prepared with Malabar Spinach and a few more vegetables and obviously Prawns.
 The recipe calls for a traditional tempering with Panch Phoron as well.
 Rest is a few spoonfuls of rice along with the Pui Chingri Ghonto and a bowl full of Dal and then the life is good.

-However, the dish is spicy and rich, calls for mustard oil and the combination of Malabar spinach and Prawn is a bit heavy.
-One of the reasons we generally don’t eat this for dinner.
-For that matter, Shaag aka the greens is not cooked much in dinner in the Bengali Households.
+However, the dish is spicy and rich, calls for mustard oil, and the combination of Malabar spinach and Prawn is a bit heavy.
+One of the reasons we generally don't eat this for dinner.
+For that matter, Shaag aka the greens is not cooked much for dinner in Bengali Households.

 Now that I am done with the subsidiary details; here’s how you make the Pui Chingri Ghonto.